pegler/pytzwhere/README.md

     >>> # Far off the coast of Cornwall
     >>> tz.tzNameAt(50.26, -9.051, forceTZ=True)

-The module can also be run as a script, which offers some other possibilities including producing the CSV file mentioned above.
+The module can also be run as a script, which offers some other possibilities including producing various input files.
 Instructions and usage information can be seen by running:

     tzwhere.py --help